-We’re bleeding … it’s not a secret and if it is still a taboo for some I can only say: not here 🙂
+We bleed … it’s not a secret and if it is still a taboo for some, I can only say, it isn’t taboo here 🙂

-It is one of the most natural things but maybe not the funniest.
-But if you take a closer look, the self-regulation and cleansing of the body is just fantastic and impressive.
+Periods are one of the most natural things in the world but maybe not the funniest.
+But if you take a closer look, the self-regulation and cleansing of the body is really just fantastic and impressive.

 Sustainable Period Products

-Since women cannot get past it anyway, in a world with a sea full of plastic rubbish it is important not to produce any – or as little rubbish as possible – during this time of the month too.
-The environment is already enough polluted – so why not use products that are sustainable, reusable and of high quality instead?
-At the same time those products of course have to make us feel comfortable and good in those bloody times as well.
+Since women cannot avoid it, in a world with a sea full of plastic rubbish it is important not to produce any – or as little rubbish as possible – during the time of the month too.
+The environment is already polluted enough – so why not use products that are sustainable, reusable and of high quality instead?
+At the same time, the products we use of course have to make us feel comfortable and good during our bloody times as well.

 In this post you will therefore find a large selection of really great sustainable alternatives that make life easier and help to protect the environment.
-If you know a product that does not yet appear here, please write a comment under this article, because this way we can all benefit from it.
+If you know a product that isn’t shown here, please write a comment under this article, because this way we can all benefit from it.

 But lets start with the easiest way: using no products at all

 Have you ever heard of “free bleeding”?
-True to: “just let it flow” you can prefer not to hide your period.
-Some rejoices were already in the headlines, such as Kiran Gandhi, because she ended a marathon with free bleeding.
-Here are links to an interview and a video of her – I find the story very interesting and inspiring.
+True to: “just let it flow” you can choose not to hide your period.
+Some rejoices have already been in the headlines, such as Kiran Gandhi, who ended her marathon with free bleeding.
+Here are links to an interview and a video of her – I find her story very interesting and inspiring.

-With free bleeding, however, the whole blood does not have land in the pants, because after a little practice it should be possible to hold back the blood through muscle tension and to feel when you need to let it out at the restroom.
+With free bleeding, however, all of your blood does not have to land in your pants, because after a little practice, it should be possible to hold back the blood through muscle tension and feeling for when you need to let it out in the restroom.

-If you would like to try this method but are still unsure and inexperienced, the next product, the Period Panties, could be helpful.
+If you would like to try this method but you are still unsure and inexperienced, the next product, Period Panties, could be helpful for you.

-Period panties are a symbiosis of sanitary pads/panty liners and underwear, which makes them practical, unobtrusive and reusable.
+Period panties are a combination of sanitary pads/panty liners and underwear, which makes them practical, unobtrusive and reusable.
 As can be seen in the picture, absorbent layers are worked into the panties.
-They are available in different designs, fits and for different bleeding intensities.
-Thanks to various technologies, such as silver threads, there is no unpleasant smell, which makes them really suitable for everyday use.
+They are available in different designs, fits and for different flows.
+Thanks to various technologies such as silver threads, there is no unpleasant smell, which makes them really suitable for everyday use.

-There ist of course a wide variety of suppliers for panties, which is why I would like to introduce you two, which I can highly recommend.
+There is of course a wide variety of suppliers for period panties, which is why I would like to introduce you to two which I highly recommend.

-The companies Erdbeerwoche and Kora Mikino have different models of underwear on offer.
-They differ in packaging up to the technology used, but they are both vegan, i.e. they were produced without animal testing and are sustainable in the sense of reusability.
-Unfortunately, all products also contain polyester or elastane, which is of course not sustainable, but apparently is still unavoidable at the moment.
+The companies Erdbeerwoche and Kora Mikino have different models of period underwear on offer.
+They differ in packaging and the technology used, but they are both vegan(produced without animal testing and are sustainable in the sense of reusability).
+Unfortunately, all products also contain polyester or elastane, which is not sustainable, but apparently is still unavoidable at the moment.

-My absolute favorite is the underwear by Kora Mikino, because they are produced in Germany from the sustainable tree material Tencel in a climate-neutral manner, have a large selection and are really very comfortable.
-In addition, Kora Mikino shows her underwear on models of different body sizes and shapes what I personally particularly like.
+My absolute favourite is the underwear by Kora Mikino because they are produced in Germany from the sustainable tree material Tencel in a climate-neutral manner.
+Kora Mikino have a large selection and are very comfortable to wear.
+In addition, Kora Mikino shows her underwear on models of different body sizes and shapes what I personally really like.
 Since Kora Mikino is, because of all of this, a true green business, you can find more about the founders career in our green business interview with her itself, Julia Rittereiser.

 Sanitary towels, panty liners and Co.